swcarpentry/make-novice/episodes/01-intro.md

 ~~~
 # USAGE: bash run_pipeline.sh
 # to produce plots for isles and abyss
-# and the summary table for the Zipf's law tests
+# and the summary table for the Zipf's law tests.

 # These lines are commented out because they don't need to be rerun.
 #python wordcount.py books/isles.txt isles.dat